Israel warns of 'emergency' after detecting new virus strain | Health

 At a Cabinet meeting convened Friday to discuss the new variant, Bennett said it is more contagious and spreads more rapidly than the delta variant.
 He said authorities were still gathering information on whether it evades vaccines or is deadlier.

-“We are currently at the threshold of an emergency situation,” he said. ''I ask everyone to be prepared and to fully join in the work around the clock.”
-Late Thursday, Israel declared South Africa and six other African nations to be “red countries” from which foreign nationals are barred from traveling to Israel.
+“We are currently at the threshold of an emergency situation,” he said. ''I ask everyone to be prepared and to fully join in the work around the clock.''
+The government later said that all countries in sub-Saharan Africa would be considered “red countries” from which foreign nationals are barred from traveling to Israel.
 Israelis are prohibited from visiting those countries and those returning from them must undergo a period of isolation.

+The Israeli military will work to locate all individuals who have been to red countries within the past week and instruct them to go into isolation while testing is carried out, it said.

 Israel launched one of the world's first and most successful vaccination campaigns late last year, and nearly half the population has received a booster shot.
 Israel recently expanded the campaign to include children as young as 5.